JW-Limited/LILO-Chat/README.md

 # LILO-Chat
-A Discord like Chatclient to communicate in youre Team
+A Discord like Chatclient to communicate in youre Team.
+Please be Patient its only a Demo and a very first preview what is possible.

 ### Design
 > Dark